Wolox/tech-guides/react-native/docs/environment-setup.md

 Once you have zsh and vsCode installed you can do cmd + shift + p => install 'code' command in PATH on vsCode to add vsCode to our PATH.
 With it, we'll be able to open files on vsCode by typing the `code` command.
 We are going to run `code ~/.zshrc` from our terminal and add the content of [this doc](https://docs.google.com/document/d/1gMjx25qyjxduW9J87hr18Ub56P1ajmNy6KT_X9Z18fI/edit) at the bottom and save it.
 This will add several aliases to our terminal to make our work easier.
 For gif creation we use Giphy.
 And last but not least, install Reactotron.
-Reactotron is a debugging tool with some interesting features, [here](https://docs.google.com/document/d/1i_Dq2sW6CjePw40i_84Y1TVXle7he2q6CnUekkVDAZI/edit) is a configuration file for it.
+Reactotron is a debugging tool with some interesting features, [here](https://github.com/infinitered/reactotron) is the official repo.